How Long Should a CV be in 2023 (Free Guide with Examples)

 Absolutely!
 It’s a wise choice, allowing you to concisely showcase your education, internships, or any other relevant activities.
 Keeping your CV brief ensures hiring managers can quickly identify the job’s requirements and think of you as the right fit for the role.
 But a two-page CV could also work if you've got some exceptional achievements or an extensive portfolio.

-See the graduate article for more details
+See the graduate CV example article for more details

 What to include in a one-page CV?